Archive for December, 2005

 Announcement

-First of all, I would like to wish you all the best in these days and the following year 2006. :)
+First of all, I would like to wish you all the best in these days and the following year 2006. 🙂

 I am also pleased to announce that from tomorrow on this site will feature articles written by author Ángel Nogueira.
 Here is a little about him:

-Look forward to Angel´s articles, starting with “Christmas: a lovely bad dream”.
+Look forward to Angel’s articles, starting with “Christmas: a lovely bad dream”.

-Astounding shapes in Earth´s geography
+Astounding shapes in Earth’s geography

-However, while nobody would say that a cloud is actually a dragon, some things are more controversial.
+However, while nobody would say that a cloud is actually a dragon, other things are more controversial.
 Is it really a face what the Viking orbiter photographed over the surface of Mars?
 I guess that the safe answer is that it looks like a face, though some people have taken the issue much further.

 This said, I would like to share two findings that quite surprised me a few days ago.
 These are satellite images of two spots on Earth, as found in google maps and windows live local.
-I have asked some people for their opinion, and while some of them stared at the images the same way I did, others didn´t see anything at all, so I won´t bias you (or your imagination) by telling what you´re supposed to find.
-I´m most impressed about the first one, since the surroundings of the “feature” are very interesting too (I´ll just say that you may find it better by tilting your head to the right).
+I have asked some people for their opinion, and while some of them stared at the images the same way I did, others didn’t see anything at all, so I won’t bias you (or your imagination) by telling what you’re supposed to find.
+I´m most impressed about the first one, since the surroundings of the “feature” are very interesting too (I’ll just say that you may find it better by tilting your head to the right).

 Here are the links: